Labinot Kabashi

-Labinot Kabashi (born 28 February 2000) is a Kosovan footballer who plays as a midfielder.
-He last played for Spanish team Villarreal C. Described as a technical player, Kabashi can operate as either a midfielder or a winger.
-He has drawn comparisons to Spanish player Andrés Iniesta.
+Labinot Kabashi (born 28 February 2000) is a Kosovan former footballer who played as a midfielder.

+Described as a technical player, Kabashi was capable of playing as either a midfielder or a winger.
+In his youth, he drew comparisons to Spanish player Andrés Iniesta.
+Born in Finland, he had opted to play for Kosovo internationally, but never managed to make an international appearance.

 Club career

 Barcelona

 Kabashi joined FC Barcelona's youth setup from Gimnàstic when he was 10 years old.
 In November 2016, he suffered an ACL injury that kept him on the sidelines for a year and a half.
 He once again suffered the same injury in March 2018, keeping him out for almost a year.
 On 9 February 2019, it was announced that he would return with the U19's in a match against CE Europa.
 Upon his return he injured himself again, seven minutes after coming off the bench.
 The following 15 February, he renewed with the club until 30 June 2021.

 On 30 January 2020, he was promoted to Barcelona B. Barcelona terminated his contract the following 5 October.